vmware-tanzu/tanzu-dev-portal/content/data/gemfire/guides/session-state-cache-sbgf/index.md

     ```

 {{% alert title="Version" color="warning" %}}
-Make sure that the major.minor version of Spring Boot and GemFire you are using match the Spring Boot for VMware GemFire artifactId.
+Make sure that the major.minor version of Spring Boot and GemFire you are using match the Spring Boot for VMware GemFire `artifactId`.
 {{% /alert %}}

 ### Add Spring Boot for VMware GemFire Annotations